 Weak Branch Unions

 Trees can sometimes suffer from naturally formed imperfections in their branches.
 These are called weak branch unions.
 There are two types of weak branch unions: a branch union with included bark, and an epicormic branch.
 The first type occurs when a branch and stem grow so closely together that the bark forms between them, developing inside of the tree.
 This is referred to as included bark.
 As the bark continues to grow inside of the tree, it weakens the branch, increasing the probability of it failing.
 The second type of union occurs when epicormic branches form on a tree.
 Epicormic branches are branches that form to replace those that were previously pruned, or injured.
 They establish a shallow connection to the tree, growing quickly, and often developing to a point where they can no longer support their own weight.
 When this occurs, the branch is likely to fail due to its weak union with the tree.
-(Update 10/11/2015: We wrote a blog post recently that talks about this more here).

 Poor Tree Architecture

 When a tree experiences a shift in its growth pattern, or it incurs any type of damage, it can have a profound impact on the architecture of the tree.
 This can cause the tree to start leaning excessively to one side.
 The farther the tree leans, the more likely it is to fail under its own weight.